MUSICAL WAINSGATE

 While he was a pupil at Wainsgate Sunday school, Raymond was awarded a Certificate of Merit by The Sunday School Union in 1911, and the framed certificate is displayed at Wainsgate.

-Raymond apparently had a habit of nipping out of the back door of the choir stalls just before the minister’s sermon began: he would then call in at Old Town Bowling Club for a quick whisky before returning to Wainsgate, hopefully before the sermon ended, to continue conducting the choir.
+According to one member of the congregation, Raymond had a habit of nipping out of the back door of the choir stalls just before the minister’s sermon began: he would then call in at Old Town Bowling Club for a quick whisky before returning to Wainsgate, hopefully before the sermon ended, to continue conducting the choir.

 Raymond and his wife lived at 1 Stoodley View, Hurst Road.
 Nan Ashworth, who died in 1998 aged 93, was committed to keeping Wainsgate going through difficult times, even leading services herself when there was no minister.